hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step10-multi-stage-native.md

 Notice in the first stage the new command line tool called `native-image`.
 This powerful tool takes compiled java and links it to a binary executable form native to run on the operating system.
 The Operating system is defined where native-image runs.

-This tool is all part of the GraalVM from Oracle.
+This tool is part of the GraalVM from Oracle.
 GraalVM offers a comprehensive ecosystem supporting a large set of languages (Java and other JVM-based languages, JavaScript, Ruby, Python, R, and C/C++ and other LLVM-based languages) and running them in different deployment scenarios (OpenJDK, Node.js, Oracle Database, or standalone).

 For Java applications it has these distillation benefits:
 - Run Java faster